sg-s/srinivas.gs_new/quotes/README.md

 [*The Road to Wigan Pier*](http://www.orwell.ru/library/novels/The_Road_to_Wigan_Pier/english/e_rtwp)
 > We may find in the long run that tinned food is a deadlier weapon than the machine-gun.

+## William Blum
+from Killing Hope: US Military And CIA Interventions Since World War II
+> The boys of Capital, they also chortle in their martinis about the death of socialism.
+The word has been banned from polite conversation.
+And they hope no one will notice that every socialist experiment of any significance in the twentieth century — without exception — was either overthrown, invaded, corrupted, perverted, subverted, destabilized, or otherwise had life made impossible for it, by the United States and its allies.
+Not one socialist government or movement — from the Russian Revolution to the Sandinistas in Nicaragua, from Communist China to the FMLN in El Salvador — not one was permitted to rise or fall solely on its own merits; not one was left secure enough to drop its guard against the all-powerful enemy abroad and freely and fully relax control at home.
+It’s as if the Wright brothers’ first experiments with flying machines all failed because the automobile interests sabotaged each test flight.
+And then the good and god-fearing folk of the world looked upon these catastrophes, nodded their heads wisely, and intoned solemnly: Humankind shall never fly.

 <div class = "sidenote leftnote"><img src ="camara.jpg"></img></div>
 ## Hélder Câmara
 [*Helder, the Gift: A Life that Marked the Course of the Church in Brazil*](https://en.wikipedia.org/wiki/H%C3%A9lder_C%C3%A2mara#cite_note-1)